How to Achieve Accurate Revenue Capture from Apple

 Another common issue is the absence of unique identifiers for each transaction within the Summary Sales Report.
 This makes it difficult to track individual sales and reconcile data across different reports.
 It also creates a disconnect between subscriptions and refunds, making it tough to accurately account for revenue.

-Manual Accounting Difficulties
+The Pitfalls of Manual Accounting

 If you're trying to manage Apple App Store revenue manually, you'll likely run into problems.
 Accurately handling sales tax accrual, refunds, subscription upgrades and downgrades, disputes, and credit issuances solely with Apple's provided data is incredibly difficult and prone to errors.
 This can lead to significant accounting headaches and potential compliance issues.
 Learn more about automating these processes.

-Complex Reconciliation
+Simplifying Complex Reconciliation

 Finally, reconciling Apple's various reports is a complex process due to data limitations.
 While the Financial Report offers settlement information, the actual settlement date requires an additional calculation (the reported date plus 35 days).
 This extra step adds another layer of complexity to the reconciliation process and increases the chance of errors.
 Streamline your reconciliation with HubiFi.